Why is Centered Recovery a non-12 step drug rehab?

 There are many different types of treatment for alcohol and substance abuse, and many programs can be beneficial for those who are struggling.
 However, there are few programs in the country which are truly not 12 step based.

 Rehab centers based on the 12 steps of Alcoholics Anonymous (AA/NA) are the dominant variety and most people who have recovered through treatment incorporated some or all of the 12 steps into their process.
-However, we feel that people in Atlanta and surrounding suburbs ought to have more options than facilities based on the 12 steps, religious programs or medical models.
+Centered Recovery feels that people in Atlanta and surrounding suburbs ought to have more options than facilities based on the 12 steps, religious programs or medical models.
 Evidence shows that our Mindfulness-based program is a successful alternative to Alcoholics Anonymous based programs, either as a standalone program or used in conjunction with meetings if desired.

-One of our core philosophies is that we don’t focus on the concept of addiction being an incurable disease.
-Whether it is or isn’t a disease can be debated with many facts one way or the other, but what truly matters is that people have the ability to fully recover – and that should be the focus.
+One of our core philosophies is that we don’t focus on the concept of addiction is an incurable disease.
+What truly matters is that people can and do have the ability to fully recover – and that should be the focus.
 We have found that people can still recover whether they believe in the disease model or not.

-Mindfulness is all about being fully present and being non-judgmental, and when those are occurring more often than not, people cease to live reactionary, thought-driven lives that create trouble, and instead move toward a much happier future overall that is derived from an inner stability.
+Mindfulness is all about being fully present and being non-judgmental, and when those are occurring more often than not, people cease to live reactionary, thought-driven lives that create trouble and instead move toward a much happier future overall that is derived from inner stability.